-- the Color Strategy Name. - whether it is read-only 🚔 (in which case you cannot edit it), - the Kind of color strategy it is (see Kinds of Color Strategies), - its Ink Set, - its Input Profile Name and its Output Profile Name, - the Date at which it was last Modified (this is not visible when working with a data center), - any Keywords associated with it.
+- the Color Strategy Name. - whether it is read-only 🛎 (in which case you cannot edit it), - whether the color strategy has references to resources that are missing or have been modified since the color strategy was downloaded from the cloud, then the color strategy's name is marked

+- the Kind of color strategy it is (see Kinds of Color Strategies), - its Ink Set, - its Input Profile Name and its Output Profile Name, - the Company this color strategy belongs to (if it's a cloud color strategy), - the Owner of this color strategy (if it's a cloud color strategy), - the Date on which it was last Modified (this is not visible when working with a data center), - any Keywords associated with it.